 Since 1990, Leo Nestor's works have been published principally by ECS Publishing, with works appearing in the catalogues of Oxford University Press, GIA Publications, Inc., MorningStar Music, CanticaNOVA Publications, Oregon Catholic Press and Selah Publishing House.

-Dr. Nestor is among the four founding members (1984) and continues to serve as advisor (1996) to the Conference of Roman Catholic Cathedral Musicians.
-As founder, conductor, and artistic director of the American Repertory Singers, a professional vocal ensemble specializing in the performance and recording of contemporary literatures, Dr. Nestor has produced eight recordings on Arsis Audio, notably Come to Me: Love Songs by American Composers, along with many seasons of new-issue recordings for ECS.
+Dr. Nestor was among the four founding members to the Conference of Roman Catholic Cathedral Musicians.
+As founder, conductor, and artistic director of the American Repertory Singers, a professional vocal ensemble specializing in the performance and recording of contemporary literatures, Dr. Nestor produced eight recordings on Arsis Audio, notably Come to Me: Love Songs by American Composers, along with many seasons of new-issue recordings for ECS.

 He served the United States Conference of Catholic Bishops (USCCB) as musical advisor to the Secretariat for Divine Worship.
 He taught at Mt.
 St. Mary's College, Los Angeles, and served as professor of graduate conducting at St. John's University, Collegeville.
 From 1991-1998 he served as artistic advisor, member of the international jury, Comitato d'Onore, and conductor of the Coro Internazionale for L'Associazione Internazionale Amici della Musica Sacra in Rome.
 From January of 1984 through July of 2001, Dr. Nestor was music director at Washington's Basilica of the National Shrine of the Immaculate Conception.
 During his 2008 sabbatical, he served as composer-in-residence at the Cathedral of the Madeleine, Salt Lake City.